Next round of US tariffs on China at least a month away: Mnuchin

 The Chinese government's top diplomat Wang Yi said on Wednesday that China's door would always be open to further trade talks with the United States, but added that Beijing would not accept any unequal agreements.

-Acrimony between the two countries has intensified since Washington put Chinese telecom equipment company Huawei Technologies Co Ltd on a blacklist that curbs Huawei's access to U.S.-made components last week.
+Acrimony between the two countries has intensified since Washington put Chinese telecom equipment company Huawei Technologies on a blacklist that curbs Huawei's access to US-made components last week.

 The move is a potentially devastating blow for the company and has rattled technology supply chains and investors.

-Some mobile operators, including the Ymobile unit of Japan's Softbank Corp and rival KDDI Corp, put launch plans for Huawei's new P30 Lite smartphone on hold on Wednesday.
+Some mobile operators, including the Ymobile unit of Japan's Softbank and rival KDDI, put launch plans for Huawei's new P30 Lite smartphone on hold on Wednesday.

-A person briefed on the matter said the United States is considering Huawei-like sanctions on Chinese video surveillance firm Hikvision Digital Technology Co Ltd over Beijing's treatment of its Uighur Muslim minority.
+A person briefed on the matter said the United States is considering Huawei-like sanctions on Chinese video surveillance firm Hikvision Digital Technology over Beijing's treatment of its Uighur Muslim minority.

 Global equity markets slid on Wednesday as investors sought safety in bonds, the Japanese yen and Swiss franc amid renewed worries over the standoff after the Hikvision report.

-Huawei said it valued its close relationships with its partners but recognized the pressure some of them are under "as a result of politically motivated decisions".
+Huawei said it valued its close relationships with its partners but recognised the pressure some of them are under "as a result of politically motivated decisions".

 CHINA WILL NOT BEND